New In

 Going for the shabby chic look?
 Simply paint the furniture and let it dry completely.
 Then, take some sandpaper to the edges, corners and handles to sand off some of the paint to expose the natural wood underneath.
 If you're going for a multi-coat shabby chic effect with one bold colour underneath another colour, leave the paint to dry completely in between coats.
 For a shinier finish of the same colour, you will need at least two coats.

-6. Complete the look with Chalk Paint wax
+6. Complete the look with a protective finish

-The final step in how to chalk paint furniture like a pro is to seal with wax.
+The final step is to seal with wax.
 While this step is optional, it can help to prolong the paint, give it a more professional five-star feel, and help you achieve creative paint effects.
 The wax will sink into the wood, protecting the paint job you've worked hard to achieve.

 To apply, simply use a bristle brush or a lint-free cloth and apply liberally.
 If you do opt for wax, ensure that every section has been covered.
 It's worth noting that wax can take up to two weeks to reach its full hardness, so be careful with the furniture in question.